themadan/amitness.github.io/content/articles/data-augmentation-in-nlp.md

 ![](/images/nlp-aug-syntax-tree-manipulation.png){.img-center}

 ## Implementation
-To apply all the above methods, you can use the python library called [nlpaug](https://github.com/makcedward/nlpaug).
-It provides a simple and consistent API to apply these techniques.
+Python libraries like [nlpaug](https://github.com/makcedward/nlpaug) and [textattack](https://github.com/QData/TextAttack) provide simple and consistent API to apply the above methods.
+They are framework agnostic and can be easily integrated in your pipeline.

 ## Conclusion
 My takeaway from the literature review is that many of these augmentation methods are very task-specific and their impact on performance has been studied for some particular use-cases only.
 It would be an interesting research to systematically compare these methods and analyze their impact on performance for many tasks.